redis/redis-doc/topics/functions-intro.md

 ## Prologue (or what's wrong with Eval Scripts?)

 Prior versions of Redis made scripting available only via the `EVAL` command, which allows a Lua script to be sent for execution by the server.
-One of the core use cases for [Eval Scripts](/topics/eval-intro) is implementing and exposing a richer API composed of core Redis commands and workflow logic.
+The core use cases for [Eval Scripts](/topics/eval-intro) is executing part of your application logic inside Redis, atomically.
-Such APIs can perform conditional updates across multiple keys, possibly combining several different data types, to maintain a consistent view of entities (e.g., user profiles) somewhat like schemas in traditional databases.
+Such script can perform conditional updates across multiple keys, possibly combining several different data types.

 Using `EVAL` requires that the application sends the entire script for execution every time.
 Because this modus operandi results in network and script compilation overheads, Redis provides the `EVALSHA` command that avoids that.
 By first calling `SCRIPT LOAD` to obtain the script's SHA1, the application can invoke it repeatedly afterward with its digest alone.